venelinpetrov/final-store/README.md

 # The "Final store" Project

-This project is a comprehensive Java Spring Boot exercise for an e-commerce store..
+This project is a comprehensive Java Spring Boot exercise for an e-commerce store API.